An ultimate guide to snowboarding for creative and tech people (and everyone else).

 In the third step you learn to control both speed and direction with both feet attached to the snowboard.

 First, you try sideslipping with one foot attached and also changing direction this way.
-Then it’s time to attach board to the both feet for the first time.
+Then it’s time to attach board to both feet for the first time.
 You learn how to create a platform in the snow so you don’t have sit down when strapping into your bindings.

 Then you practice sideslipping and pendulum on heel and toe edge (notice the steeper slope in the video)